Episodes: 18 (half-hour)

 TV show dates: January 19, 2014 — March 22, 2015

-Series status: Cancelled but ending with special
+Series status: Cancelled but wrapped up with a movie

 Performers include: Jonathan Groff, Frankie J. Alvarez, Murray Bartlett, O-T Fagbenie, Lauren Weedman, Russell Tovey, Andrew Law, Raul Castillo, and Scott Bakula.